-Under certain conditions, a re-examination can be the next ordinary exam in the same course element.
-This, however, does not apply to re-examinations of the bachelor project, which must be conducted within the same exam period.
+In exceptional circumstances, a re-examination can be planned in connection with the next ordinary exam in the same course element.
+This, however, does not apply to re-examinations of the final exam project, which must always be conducted in the same exam period.

-Students are informed of the time and place of re-examinations as soon as possible
+Students are informed of the time and place of the re-examination as soon as possible after the ordinary exam.